Skip to content

 What problem it solves

 Traditional QA benchmarks often include questions that can be solved via simple information retrieval or statistical pattern matching.
 ARC's "Challenge Set" specifically filters out these types of questions, requiring models to perform multi-hop reasoning and utilize commonsense background knowledge.
+It serves as a litmus test for "System 2" thinking in LLMs.

 Where it fits in the stack

 ARC is part of the Benchmarking layer, used to evaluate the reasoning and natural language understanding (NLU) capabilities of large language models.
+It is a staple in the Open LLM Leaderboard.

 Typical use cases